 The cost of higher education is of concern to many students and their parents.
-At St. Lawrence, over 80% of students received some form of financial assistance for the 2009-2010 academic year; the University spends more than $39 million on student aid annually.
-This Web page is designed to answer many of the most commonly asked questions about costs, financial aid, and scholarships.
+At St. Lawrence, over 97% of students received some form of financial assistance for the 2013-2014 academic year; the University spends more than $39 million on student aid annually.
+This web page is designed to answer many of the most commonly asked questions about costs and financial aid.
 We want to be sure that you have all of the information you need to make an informed decision about applying to St. Lawrence, and, eventually, an informed enrollment choice.
 We advise you to get the answers to these questions from all of the schools you are considering.

 The comprehensive fee covers about 71% of the costs St. Lawrence incurs in providing each student with an education.
 Gifts from alumni, friends, corporations and foundations, and income from the University's $232,350,000+ endowment subsidize the cost of educating each student.